+If you have ever rented a car, bought furniture, or dealt with a medical form online, you have probably signed your name electronically.
 If every transaction required handwritten signatures to do business online or through email, it would take days or even weeks to transact business because of all of the paperwork being physically sent back and forth.
 With digital signatures, these transactions can be completed in a matter of minutes, rather than weeks.
 Digital signatures can save parties a great deal of effort by avoiding the need to print documents in duplicates and get multiple people together in the same place at the same time.
 But, “no pen”, does not necessarily mean “no problems.”
-Schlanger Law Group consistently represents consumers whose signature has been used without consent.
+Schlanger Law Group consistently

+represents consumers whose signature has been used without consent.
 A New York City digital signature fraud lawyer can help you protect your identity after it has been used in an unlawful way.

 What Do Consumers Need to Know About Digital Signatures?